 “Accessing transaction data is critical for client service and compliance teams, and it is becoming strategic as more automated processes rely on transaction details to support both operational and market-level decision making”, André Casterman, INTIX

 This ability is now raising even more interest within financial institutions as it holds the key to unlock the power of automated processes such as those enabled by advanced transaction-level analytics.
 Are your transaction data sources accessible?
 Are you ready to feed automated processes with all expected transaction details?

 “Forget about further automating and differentiating your banking services if you can’t access transaction details”, André Casterman, INTIX

 Accessing transaction data is critical for operational efficiency

-Accessing transaction data has historically been a requirement expressed by front-office operations people to help them handle client requests.
+Accessing transaction details has always been a requirement expressed by front-office operations people to help them handle client requests.
 More recently, as a consequence of regulatory requirements, compliance teams have voiced similar needs as they carry out ad-hoc investigations on past and on-going transactions.
 The regulatory mandates (e.g., BCBS 239) have indeed made effective information management no longer optional.
 Accessing transactions quickly got flagged by compliance teams as critical.